neilslater/games_dice/README.md

     3d10m6

+When rolled, this will score from 0 to 3 - the number of the ten-sided dice that scored 6 or higher.

 #### Keepers

 You can specify that only a sub-set of highest or lowest dice values will contribute to the final